-If an estate agent is selling a piece of land, then it is most likely that it will have outline planning consent, referred to as Planning in Principle in Scotland.
-This means that the council has given approval in principle for a house to be built on the site, but the design of the house has not been approved.
-Check also for attached conditions; these are known as reserved matters and must be met when a full application is lodged.
+If an estate agent is selling a piece of land, then it is likely that it will already have outline planning consent, known as ‘planning in principle’ in Scotland.
+This means that the council has given approval in principle for a house to be built on the site, but the design of the house is yet to be approved.
+Check for attached conditions; these are known as ‘reserved matters’ and must be met when a full application is lodged.

-If you are buying a piece of land in the Highlands of Scotland, you will have to ensure that the land is "decrofted" before you purchase it.
-This applies where you are buying housing land from a croft.
-While land reform is changing how this system works, it is wise to have a solicitor familiar with the process acting on your behalf.
+If you buy a piece of land in the Highlands of Scotland, you will need to ensure that the land is ‘decrofted.’
+Land reform laws are changing how this system works, so it is wise to have a solicitor familiar with the issues and process acting on your behalf.

-Once you have full planning permission, the next step is building warrant - meaning approval by your local authority’s Building Standards department.
-While this system varies in different parts of the UK, in Scotland you cannot build until you have full council approved warrant drawings.
+Once you have secured full planning permission, the next step is a building warrant – that is, approval from your local authority’s building standards department.
+This system varies in different parts of the UK, but in Scotland you cannot build until you have full council-approved warrant drawings.
 These drawings show details of the structure, the internal layout, electrics, plumbing and heating system.
-An engineer's certificate, as well as data illustrating the energy efficiency for the house is required.
+An engineer's certificate, as well as data illustrating the energy efficiency for the house is also required.

-Not surprisingly, each of these applications entail fees.
-While planning fees in Scotland are generally in the region of £319, you may be required to pay more if your proposal requires to be advertised.
-You will also have to pay for the carrying out of percolation tests if you are intending to use a septic tank and soakaway.
+Each of these applications will entail a fee.
+Planning fees in Scotland are generally in the region of £320, but you may be required to pay more if your proposal needs to be advertised.
+You will also have also to pay for the carrying out of percolation tests if you are intending to use a septic tank and soakaway.
 Warrant fees are based on a sliding scale relating to the assumed cost of your house.